HomeOfTheWizard/spring-bridge-maven/README.md

 :warning: pay attention to the prefix used for those properties.
 The rest of the properties are specific to the spring library we use.
 Here our library takes a property as parameter to create our `Friend` Bean.

-Place these under `src/main/resources` folder.
-This is the default place the extension will look up.
+Place this under `src/main/resources` folder.
+This is the default place Spring Boot will look it up as normal.

-#### 3. Add the extension as a dependency of your plugin
+#### 4. Add the extension as a dependency of your plugin
 This is necessary for classpath sharing.
 In your plugin's `pom.xml`
 ```xml